- Inpatient Consults in the ICU and hospital floors (approximately 6 months)

 - Long-term Care (2 weeks at Kendal at Hanover and 2 weeks with our DH Geriatrics team at local Skilled Nursing Facilities)

 - Pediatric Complex Care Team at the Children’s Hospital at Dartmouth (CHaD) (0.5 months) – MD/DO fellows ONLY unless pediatrics is within APRN’s scope of practice

 - Advanced Heart Failure Team (0.5 months; required for APRN fellows and available as an elective for MD/DO fellows)

 - White River Junction Veterans Affairs Hospital (0.5 months) – MD/DO fellows only at this time due to credentialing limitations

 - Hematology/Oncology Clinic at the Norris Cotton Cancer Center (0.5 months; required for APRN fellows and available as an elective for MD/DO fellows)

 The consult service sees patients in various inpatient settings at Dartmouth-Hitchcock Medical Center (DHMC) including medical, oncology, cardiology, pediatric, surgical floor and critical care units.
 Daily Inter-Disciplinary Team (IDT) meetings are held with:

-IDT meetings are held to comprehensively review each patient and family being followed by the palliative care team.
+IDT meetings are held at the JBC and the DH main hospital to comprehensively review each patient and family being followed by the palliative care team.

-Fellows will spend about one weekend per month, either at the Jack Byrne Center for Palliative & Hospice Care (JBC) or at DHMC, working for the consult service with direct and indirect supervision from physician faculty.
-Additionally, fellows will cover night home pager call for about one week per month to gain experience in responding to palliative care emergencies.
+Fellows take weekend call about one weekend per month, either at the JBC or the DH main hospital.
+Fellows transition from direct supervision to indirect supervision on weekends as the year progresses.
+Additionally, fellows will cover night home pager call for about one night per week to gain experience in responding to palliative care emergencies.